 Create slides, draw in any color, add shapes, add text, and use a laser pointer.
 Rotate, move, scale, copy, paste, clone, and lock any object added to the stage.

 Add new or existing photos and videos.
 Import PDF, PPT, DOC, XLS, Keynote, Pages, Numbers, and RTF files from Evernote, Dropbox, Box, GDrive, WebDAV, Email, iTunes, and any app that allows you to open these files types using "Open In…".
-Export MP4 movies, PDF documents, PNG images, or XPL project files directly from your iPad.
+Export MP4 movies, PDF documents, PNG images, or XPL project files directly from your iPad and iPhone.

 No account is necessary to use Explain Everything and share creations.

 Please rate and review the app if you like it and please direct all technical issues to email@example.com

 Explain Everything has been a top paid education app since its release in United States, United Kingdom, Australia, Canada, Denmark, Finland, France, Germany and Turkey.

 *** 50% discount for educational institutions ***